kescherCode/ScarePeopleInStarbucks-CSharp/README.md

 whatever you do in there.

 ## What does this even do lol
 Well.
-It prints spaces, zeroes, ones, 'I's, 'i's, 'O's and 'o's to the screen in a black-on-green font.
+It prints spaces, zeroes, ones, 'I's, 'i's, 'O's and 'o's to the screen in a green-on-black font.
 Because only hackers do that.
 Haha.

 Oh yeah and do whatever you want, this project is licensed under the WTFPL.<br>